kevgo/has/README.md

 has [no] file <glob>
 ```

-Check existence of folder using glob:
+Check existence of folder using glob ([example](features/folder.feature)):

 ```
 has [no] folder <glob>
 ```

-Check for part of file content:
+Check that a file contains (amongst other things) a piece of text:

 ```
 has [no] file <glob> --containing <text>
 ```

-Check for part of file content using regex:
+Check that a file contains (amongst other things) a regex:

 ```
 has [no] file <glob> --matching <regex>